Worksheet Week 1

 Cross-Tabulations in R

-If you have joined PO12Q without suffering through PO11Q, then please work through these two worksheets before proceeding with the present material:
+If you have joined PO12Q without suffering through PO11Q, then please work through Weeks 5 and 7 of PO11Q before proceeding with the present material:

 Data Set